1Password/onepassword-sdk-js/client/release/README.md

 Step 1.
 Make any changes to the SDK as required on a feature branch or main branch.
 NOTE: If ran on a main branch, a release branch will be created.

 Step 2.
-Go to the root of the repo if the SDK core has been updated than run
+Go to the root of the repo if the SDK core has been updated then run
 ```
 npm run prep-release
 ```
-but if it hasn't changed than run
+but if it hasn't changed then run
 ```
 npm run prep-release-no-core
 ```